Teradata/StackiUp/README.md

 __Automation of testing__.
 With StackUp, a configuration management tool such as Ansible, and a little bit of scripting, you should be able to test infrastructure changes.
 Internally, Stacki developers should be able to pair the above with a Continuous Integration tool to help speed up some of our pre-release integration tests, which means more Stacki for you, Dear Reader.

 __Ease of development__.
 Obviously helpful more for developers, but the ability to skip the install saves time.
 Vagrant also provides several time-saving features.
+It runs VMs in headless mode by default.
 It uses SSH keys for logging into the VM, forwards ports, and shares folders between host and VM.
-These features can be extended easily in the Vagrantfile, for example if you need an additional port forwarded, or other shared folders.
+These features can be easily extended in the Vagrantfile, for example if you need an additional port forwarded, or other shared folders.

-__Running your whole infrastructure__.
+__Running your whole enterprise infrastructure__.
 Are you crazy?

 ### Limitations

 * Currently, StackUp focuses only on VirtualBox.
 As such, it borrows some of that tool's own limitations (you can't have nested VM's, for example).
 Other hypervisors should be possible (Packer and Vagrant support several), but are unplanned.
-* StackUp relies on a unreleased development of StackiOS because it requires a modification to the Anaconda installer.
+* StackUp relies on an unreleased development version of StackiOS because it requires a modification to the Anaconda installer.
 The changes are in upstream Stacki already and will be in the next release.

 ### TODO

-* Release the next version of Stacki so people can spin up their own Vagrant boxes!
+* Release the next version of Stacki so people can spin up their own Vagrant boxes using Packer!
 In the meantime, you can still use our lovingly crafted Vagrant box, by downloading it from this link: `<<STACKIOS VAGRANT BOX>>`

 ### FAQ